Spring 2019 Presentations and Workshops

 This presentation helps students understand not only the common practices of academic attribution of ideas, but also the values that make correct attribution so important to the scholarly community.
 Students will leave the presentation with a broad understanding of the many kinds and causes of plagiarism, along with an awareness of the work required to prevent it in their own college writing.

 Tuesday, 4/23, 10:30 - 11:45

 If you are required to attend this presentation and have classes during all scheduled presentation times, please email us at email@example.com so we can accommodate you.

-An advance reservation made by January 13th is required to attend this workshop.
+An advance reservation made by April 19th is required to attend this workshop.
 Ready to sign up?
 Sign-ups occur in the Writing Center Scheduler via access.caltech.edu.
-Please consult these instructions for detailed instructions about how to make your reservation.
+Please consult these detailed instructions about how to make your reservation.

 This workshop will offer strategies for conceptualizing and successfully completing a senior thesis.
 Topics discussed in this workshop will include the following: setting goals, creating a realistic schedule for reaching those goals, and getting started with writing.
 Participants can expect to leave this workshop with the tools they need to establish a sustainable writing practice that will allow them to meet their writing goals.
 Please register to attend in WC Online.

 Friday 5/10, 12-1 p.m.
 (1-2 p.m. facilitated editing session optional)